Millions of people suffer from obstructive sleep apnoea, yet 80% are undiagnosed.1

-Their accumulative score will help you determine if it’s necessary for them to go on to take a sleep apnoea test to confirm the initial diagnosis.
+The free and simple questionnaire is the first step in diagnosing a patient.
+Their accumulative score will help you determine if it’s necessary for them to go on to take a home sleep test.

 Levels of sleep testing